Skip to Content

 A New Jersey speeding ticket can feel like a simple inconvenience, but the impact often runs much deeper.
 Points on your license, higher insurance premiums, and the risk of future suspension can all grow out of a single citation.
 Before you decide to just pay the fine, it is important to understand your options.

-If you received a ticket in New Jersey and are unsure what to do next, we invite you to start with a free case evaluation.
+Whether you received a ticket on the New Jersey Turnpike, Garden State Parkway, or routes leading to the Holland and Lincoln Tunnels, we can help you.
 Our team can review your ticket, explain potential consequences, and discuss how a speeding ticket lawyer in New Jersey may be able to reduce the impact on your record and insurance.

 Understanding Speeding Ticket Laws in New Jersey